 There are regulations governing such things as stocking densities, access to outside runs and conditions of the interior of the housing units.

-You can obtain details of these regulations from the British Egg Information Council website.
+You can obtain details of these regulations from the British Egg Industry Council.

 Welfare regulations specify a maximum stocking rate of 39kg per square metre for broiler production.

 There are also regulations in place that specify that if broilers are produced in a free range unit, they have to be kept for a certain length of time in conditions that cannot be too crowded and that have access to an outdoor run.

 Farm assurance scheme